NicholasHudsonIT/File-Permissions-in-Linux/README.md

 The first line of the screenshot displays the command I entered, and the other lines display the output.
 The code lists all contents of the projects directory.
 I used the ls command with the -la option to display a detailed listing of the file contents that also returned hidden files.
 The output of my command indicates that there is one directory named drafts, one hidden file named .project_x.txt, and five other project files.
 The 10-character string in the first column represents the permissions set on each file or directory.
 <h2>Describe the permissions string</h2>
 The 10-character string can be deconstructed to determine who is authorized to access the file and their specific permissions.
 The characters and what they represent are as follows:
-●	1st character: This character is either a d or hyphen (-) and indicates the file type.
+<br>●	1st character: This character is either a d or hyphen (-) and indicates the file type.
 If it’s a d, it’s a directory.
-If it’s a hyphen (-), it’s a regular file.
+If it’s a hyphen (-), it’s a regular file.<br />
 ●	2nd-4th characters: These characters indicate the read (r), write (w), and execute (x) permissions for the user.
 When one of these characters is a hyphen (-) instead, it indicates that this permission is not granted to the user.
 ●	5th-7th characters: These characters indicate the read (r), write (w), and execute (x) permissions for the group.
 When one of these characters is a hyphen (-) instead, it indicates that this permission is not granted for the group.
 ●	8th-10th characters: These characters indicate the read (r), write (w), and execute (x) permissions for other.
 This owner type consists of all other users on the system apart from the user and the group.
 When one of these characters is a hyphen (-) instead, that indicates that this permission is not granted for other.